25 Tips to Manage Rheumatoid Arthritis Fatigue

 - Check for deficiencies such as iron or vitamin B-12.

 - Treat the disease as aggressively as possible.

 - While resting, plan for what you’ll do when you are more able.

 - Check for side effects of medicines.
 Take them at the best time of day to avoid fatigue.

 - Accept the reality that the list will not be accomplished today.

-What RA’ers resort to when nothing else works:
+What people do to manage rheumatoid arthritis fatigue when nothing else works

 - Watch a movie.